 Raptor species likely to be seen:

-Bald Eagle; Golden Eagle; Kestrel, Merlin, Peregrin, Sharp-shinned Hawk, Coopers Hawk, Goshawk, Red Tailed hawk, Swainsons Hawk, Ferruginous Hawk, Rough Legged Hawk, Northern Harrier, Osprey, and (Turkey Vulture).
+Bald Eagle; Golden Eagle; American Kestrel, Merlin, Peregrine Falcon, Sharp-shinned Hawk, Cooper's Hawk, Northern Goshawk, Red-tailed hawk, Swainson's Hawk, Ferruginous Hawk, Rough-legged Hawk, Northern Harrier, Osprey, and (Turkey Vulture).
 Prairie Falcon and Broad-winged Hawk have also been noted a few times.